On this page:

 pp "Input token list = [";

-List.iter (fun x -> pp "%s;" (string1_of_token x)) tokens;
+List.iter (fun x -> pp "%s;" (token_to_name x)) tokens;

 pp "]\n";

-let (a, t) = parse_S tokens in
+let a, t = parse_S tokens in

 if t <> [ Tok_END ] then raise (IllegalExpression "parse_S");